 OSP B receives a SIP INVITE request from Enterprise on 555-456-1234.
 OSP B queries the CTND using this TN and the Enterprise’s ID and gets confirmation that the Enterprise has been assigned this number.
-OSP B can create a SHAKEN PASSporT with attestation level A.
+OSP B can create a SHAKEN PASSporT with attestation level “A”.

 Use Case 2 – Multi-Tenant Hosted/Cloud PBX, OTT to PSTN, Unified Communications and/or Other Cloud Communication Platform